 Exploitation of CVE-2019-0708 has not been noted by Microsoft at this time.
 Due to the prevalence of RDP and the nature of this vulnerability, eSentire recommends customers take immediate action to address this vulnerability if impacted.

 Denial of Service (DoS) proof-of-concept code is now publicly available on GitHub.
 This is likely to decrease the time until exploitation by threat actors occurs and emphasizes the need for organizations to patch CVE-2019-0708 as soon as possible.

 What we’re doing about it

-- New MVS (formally esRECON) local Windows plugins identify this vulnerability
+- New MVS (formerly esRECON) local Windows plugins identify this vulnerability

 - The Threat Intelligence team is monitoring this topic for additional information

 - After performing a business impact review, apply the official Microsoft security updates to affected systems

 - If RDP is not actively required, consider disabling the service or limiting access

 CVE-2019-0708 can be exploited by attackers via specially crafted requests sent to through RDP to target systems.
 Technical details on this vulnerability are limited at this time.